How to write a blog? This is a question I get asked lots. From what blog should I start, to how a blog can earn money and everything in between.

 Look around.
 Consider the people and groups who fit into your target audience – what websites, magazines and TV shows do they like?

 This will bring you closer to your reader.
 Even if you’re writing your blog just for friends, it’s great to consider a style and layout that will keep them interested.
+(Once you’ve nailed this, you can move on to looking at the layout and which menus to add to your site)

 The most renowned renowned sites for starting your blog are WordPress and Blogger.